-Chaired by Clive Hyman with Arno Rudolf as a member, receives and reviews reports from management and the Group’s auditors relating to the annual and interim accounts and the accounting and internal control systems in use throughout the Group.
+Chaired by Arno Rudolf, receives and reviews reports from management and the Group’s auditors relating to the annual and interim accounts and the accounting and internal control systems in use throughout the Group.
 The Audit Committee has unrestricted access to the Group’s auditors.

 The Remuneration Committee

-Chaired by Arno Rudolf and Lord Razzall as a member, reviews the scale and structure of the Executive Directors’ remuneration and the terms of their contracts.
+Chaired by Arno Rudolf, reviews the scale and structure of the Executive Directors’ remuneration and the terms of their contracts.
 The terms and conditions of appointment of the non-executive directors (including remuneration) are set by the Board.
 The Remuneration Committee also advises on staff remuneration and administers the Company’s share option schemes.

 The Nominations Committee

-Chaired by Lord Razzall and Arno Rudolf and Clive Hyman as members.
+Chaired by Arno Rudolf.
 Its role is to consider appointments to the Board.

 The Compliance Committee

-Chaired by Lord Razzall and Clive Hyman as member, has the primary responsibility for ensuring compliance with the AIM Rules for Companies concerning the disclosure of information.
+Chaired by Arno Rudolf, has the primary responsibility for ensuring compliance with the AIM Rules for Companies concerning the disclosure of information.
 The Compliance Committee works closely with the Board to ensure that the Company’s Nominated Adviser is provided with any information it reasonably requests or requires in order that it may carry out its responsibilities under the AIM Rules.

 The Operations Committee